brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

     * Choose 'FSLeyes' as your viewer
         * This will show the fMRI volume data after preprocessing.

 If you're happy with the results, then you have successfully finished preprocessing your fMRI data with fMRIPrep!
 Congrats!
-Now it's time to

 <!---
 ### Map the Glasser 180-node atlas: